Canoeing at the 2020 Summer Olympics

-Canoeing at the 2020 Summer Olympics in Tokyo was contested in two main disciplines: canoe slalom, to take place from 25 to 30 July 2021, and canoe sprint, from 2 to 7 August.
-The slalom competitions will be held at the Kasai Canoe Slalom Course; whereas the sprint events will be staged at Sea Forest Waterway.
+Canoeing was a sport at the 2020 Summer Olympics in Tokyo, and was contested in two main disciplines: canoe slalom, which took place from 25 to 30 July 2021, and canoe sprint, from 2 to 7 August.
+The slalom competitions were held at the Kasai Canoe Slalom Course; whereas the sprint events were staged at Sea Forest Waterway.

 The competition featured 16 events.
 The programme saw four event changes, all replacements, from 2016.
 In sprint, the men's C-1 200 metres and men's K-2 200 metres were replaced with women's C-1 200 metres and women's C-2 500 metres.
 In slalom, the men's C-2 was removed.
 Women's C-1 was added.
 These three changes were part of the Olympics' move towards gender equality.
 In addition, the sprint men's K-4 1000 metres was replaced with a shorter race, the men's K-4 500 metres.